 The first step of treatment is to stop the bleeding of a wound or laceration.
 While treatment depends on the type and severity of the injury, it can often initially be treated at home by cleaning and bandaging the wound and applying pressure.
 Severe wounds or lacerations may require emergency medical care.
 Medication to numb the injured area may be given and wound and laceration repair usually includes cleaning and preparing the wound, and then closing it with staples, special surgical glue or adhesive strips.
 Deeper cuts may require stitches to repair deep structures, such as connective tissue.
 Stitches to the skin surface can also help to stop bleeding, protect underlying tissues, and lessen scarring.
 Antibiotics may also be prescribed to fight infection.
 In severe cases, minimally invasive surgery may be performed to remove or graft skin.
 Follow-up care is often required to remove stitches or other materials used to close the laceration, and to monitor the healing process.

 Everyone has fallen victim to a wound at some point or another.
-If you find yourself with a severe wound that Neosporin can’t fix, Luminary Medical Group has elite wound care specialists in North Port, Venice, and Sarasota, Florida who can help!
+If you find yourself with a severe wound that Neosporin can’t fix, Luminary Dermatology has elite wound care specialists in North Port, Venice, and Sarasota, Florida who can help!